Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 2. **Characteristics of each parameter**: Considering the requirements, the parameter `strTime` must respect a specific time format "\d+:[0-5]?\d:[0-5]?\d" in order for the conversion to work correctly.
 3. **Constraints**: Given that the parameter is a `String`, it can assume infinite values, either respecting the requested format or not.
 Therefore, for the exceptional behavior we will consider only the cases where `strTime` is null, empty or has another format different from the accepted one.
 Likewise, for the valid cases (when the parameter respects the format) we will take into account the domain of time itself in order to define our corner cases, testing if the conversion works well with time Strings that have seconds, minutes, hours and more hours than a single day.
-4.**Input combinations / Tests**: This function only has one parameter (`strTime`), so we are going to test it considering the possible values of this parameter:
+4. **Input combinations / Tests**: This function only has one parameter (`strTime`), so we are going to test it considering the possible values of this parameter:
   - `strTime` doesn't have the expected format ("\d+:[0-5]?\d:[0-5]?\d"):
     - `strTime` is null;
     - `strTime`is an empty `String`;